MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 To create a persistent volume for an existing Azure Managed Lustre file system, do these steps:

-1. Copy the following configuration files from **Examples** folder in the [azurelustre-csi-driver](https://github.com/kubernetes-sigs/azurelustre-csi-driver/tree/main/docs) rpository in GitHub to your working path:
+1. Copy the following configuration files from **Examples** folder in the [azurelustre-csi-driver](https://github.com/kubernetes-sigs/azurelustre-csi-driver/tree/main/docs) repository in GitHub to your working path:

    - **azurelustre-csi-driver/docs/examples/storageclass_existing_lustre.yaml**
    - **azurelustre-csi-driver/docs/examples/pvc_storageclass.yaml**